silviamaggi/smd-com/_posts/2020-11-27-design-digested-14-elimination-of-violence-against-women.md

   - sexism
   - online violence
   - generationequality
-description: The new instalment of the digest is dedicated to the elimination of violence against women.
-Join the conversation and spread the word.
+description: 'The new instalment of the digest is dedicated to the elimination of violence against women.
+Join the conversation and spread the word.'
-excerpt: The new instalment of the digest is dedicated to the elimination of violence against women.
-Join the conversation and spread the word.
+excerpt: 'The new instalment of the digest is dedicated to the elimination of violence against women.
+Join the conversation and spread the word.'
 featimage: true
 featimage-alt: "Design, Digested by Silvia Maggi"
 featimage-class: 'u-featured'